julowe/coffeegrindsize-data/README.md

 Again, I cleared out previous grounds from burrs using compressed air, from top and bottom.
 Then placed one bean in the hopper, but this time I ground while grinder was about 50mm above the piece of paper, no grounds catcher screwed on.
 I moved the grinder around the paper as I went.
 This time I spent a little more time than on the third sample spreading out the grounds after I was done grinding.

 Results were similar to second and third sample.
 Ok, somewhat repeatable.
 Let's move on to getting better grind size on hario so I can actually dirnk espresso instead of pushing grounds around.

+## Hario Cleaned with Compressed Air, No Axis Stabilization Collar, First Sample

+I removed the axis stabilizing collar, to try to se what difference it made.

+Again, I cleared out previous grounds from burrs using compressed air, from top and bottom.
+Then placed one bean in the hopper, but this time I ground while grinder was about 50mm above the piece of paper, no grounds catcher screwed on.
+I moved the grinder around the paper as I went.

+Much large particles and more of them. but less different than I expected.
+See comparison histograms.

+## Hario Cleaned with Compressed Air, No Axis Stabilization Collar, Second Sample

+I removed the axis stabilizing collar, to try to se what difference it made.

+Again, I cleared out previous grounds from burrs using compressed air, from top and bottom.
+Then placed one bean in the hopper, but this time I ground while grinder was about 50mm above the piece of paper, no grounds catcher screwed on.
+I moved the grinder around the paper as I went.

+Much large particles and more of them. but less different than I expected.
+Similar to Sample 1.
+See comparison histograms.

 ## Milstead Professional Ground